getodk/docs/docs/central-upgrade.rst

          Before starting:

          * Read the instructions at the top of this section carefully and **make sure you are actually using the default database configuration**.
 Following these instructions with a custom database setup could result in perceived data loss.
-         * There is a lot to download to perform this upgrade.
-If you are on a slow connection, be prepared for the initial build to take a long time.

        #. **Get the latest infrastructure version.**